INTRODUCTION TO BUYING HANDSAWS

 Shorter hand saws (around 20″ long) are officially called “panel saws” because they can fit in the panel of a large tool chest, and they are more suited for fine furniture making.
 Most hand saws run from 24″ to 30″ long.
 Try out different sizes to see what length you’re comfortable with.

 If you can only afford one hand saw, then get a rip saw.
 A rip saw can indeed make cross cuts (cutting the board to length) though it will require more cleaning up than if you purchase a cross cut hand saw (read more below).
-I have several rip hand saws from different saw makers, but mostly Disston.
 Rip saws are simple to sharpen and refurbish.
-This diagram will help you understand the shape & angles of rip teeth:
+I have a good number of rip hand saws from different saw makers, but mostly Disston.
+If you find multiple saws for a good price, you can certainly sharpen and set them in different ways to make certain jobs easier.

 Buy a Cross Cut-toothed Hand Saw

 Cross cut hand saws are used for rough cutting a board to a rough length, across the grain.
-Their teeth are shaped like knives so they can cut across the wood fibers:
+As mentioned above, their teeth are shaped like knives so they can cut across the wood fibers.

 Cross-cut saw teeth are more difficult to sharpen than rip saw teeth, but very possible (I enjoy it actually).
 Look for cross cut hand saws with 7-9 ppi (points per inch).
 PPI (points per inch) can sometimes assist in identifying a hand saw as a rip or cross-cut (often rip saws have fewer ppi), but the shape of the tooth is the best identifier.